-1. ALL SPECIES: Animals shall originate from herds or flocks that meet the testing and health requirements of the State of Connecticut and must be accompanied by health certificates and test charts as indicated below.
-No animals from a herd or flock under quarantine order shall enter into the State.
-All animals and poultry must have official permanent identification (ear tag, tattoo, leg band, wing band, microchip plus a reader, or EIA certificate).
+ALL SPECIES: Animals shall originate from herds or flocks that meet the testing and health requirements of the State of Connecticut and must be accompanied by Certificate of Veterinary Inspection as indicated below.
+No animals from a herd or flock under quarantine order shall enter the State.
+All animals must have permanent official USDA identification (ear tag, tattoo, microchip, or Equine Infectious Anemia (EIA) certificate).
+Poultry identification can include leg and/or wing bands.

-All animals and birds (except horses) must have an exhibition permit number on the health certificates.
+All livestock species and birds must have an exhibition permit number on the health certificates.